 Whaia te iti kahurangi, ki te tuohu koe, me he maunga teitei

 See that which is precious - if you should fail; let it be to a lofty mountain

-Due to our busy work schedule in 2019 we currently have no confirmed dates for Gold Coast.
-Please contact us and request to be put on the contact list for our next Workshop in the GC - click on the link below:
+We will be coming to the Gold Coast (Pimpama) in 2020.
+Please contact us and request to be put on the waiting list - click on the link below: